 2011-12: Wedgewood played for OHL West Division champ Plymouth and won a bronze medal with Canada at the 2012 U20 World Junior Championship.
 Wedgewood was 28-13 with 3 shutouts in 43 games for the Whalers and had a 3.02 goals against and .911 save percentage.
 He started all 13 playoff games and was 7-6 with 2 shutouts and had a 2.38 goals against and .928 save percentage.
 Wedgewood started three games for Canada; recording a shutout against the Czech Republic and stopping 30 of 32 shots in a 3-2 win over the USA.
 In his third start, the semifinal game against Russia, he was replaced by Phoenix prospect Mark Visentin in the second period after allowing four goals in an eventual 6-5 loss.
 Wedgewood signed a three-year entry-level contract with the Devils in March, 2012.

-A technically sound, hybrid style goaltender with great down-low net coverage and reflexes, Wedgewood often plays like he has ice in his veins.
-In his first year in the ECHL, Kinkaid faced the unenviable task of getting barraged with shots on a nightly basis.
-He does however seem to thrive under that type of heavy pressure.
-Wedgewood has the makings of a big-game goaltender and has shown the ability to be a dominant workhorse, often carrying the team on his back for large stretches of time.
-As a bonus, he also has great puck-handling skills, often acting as a third defenseman.
+Wedgewood is a technically sound, hybrid style goaltender with great down-low net coverage and reflexes.
+He often plays like he has ice in his veins but has put pressure on himself at times at the pro level and his production has suffered as a result.
+He seems to thrive when facing a lot of shots and has the makings of a big-game goaltender who can be a dominant workhorse, carrying the team on his back for large stretches.
+Like another former New Jersey goalie he also has great puck-handling skills, often acting as a third defenseman.
 His production to this point has not yet matched his considerable skill set.